 All Commercial Cards and Non-EU Debit Cards and Credit Cards For all Commercial Debit and Credit Card payments and payments made with debit and credit cards issued by a bank outside the EEA there is a 2.5% surcharge on the total invoice value.

-All lots are removed from the gallery on the Friday immediately following an auction and transferred to the Maak office.
+All lots not collected are removed from the gallery on the Friday immediately following the auction and transferred to the Maak office.

-Successful bidders wishing to collect purchased lots from the auction venue must notify Maak in writing no later than 12pm on the Friday following the auction.
-Collections can then be made on the Friday between 12pm and 6pm.
+Successful bidders wishing to collect purchased lots from the Gallery on Friday must notify Maak no later than 10am on the day by booking a collection appointment via the link on the information page of the auction.

 Maak Contemporary Ceramics